MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/user-groups.md

 > [!NOTE]
 >
+> - There may be a short delay until imported user groups are available in filters.
 > - Only activities performed after importing a user group will be tagged as having been performed by a member of the user group.
 > - After the initial sync, groups are updated every hour.